pemori/S-DSS/README.md

 submitted to Land Degradation & Development.

 In this research we developed two user-friendly APPs to see the current and the future land use suitability.
 Such suitability was constrained by soil As concentration and for the emerging risks.

 APP1: Current suitability
 https://andres-gee.users.earthengine.app/view/sdss-qp

-APP2: Modeled suitability based on the projected As aerial emissions from the Industrial Complex. https://andres-gee.users.earthengine.app/view/simqp
+APP2: Modeled suitability based on the projected As aerial emissions from the Industrial Complex

+https://andres-gee.users.earthengine.app/view/simqp

 - GEE script